engle212/engle212/README.md

 -->

 ### About
-Hi, I am a Machine Learning Engineer from Ohio.
+Hi, I am a Full-Stack Software Engineer from Ohio.
 Here's some tidbits about me:
+- I have extensive experience with Flask and Django
 - I am exploring how AI can be applied as a force for good and innovation.
-- I have extensive experience with computer vision and neural networks.

 ### Tools